Coping With Epilepsy Neurofeedback & Counseling Associates

 Well, there

-are new anti-epileptic drug's being .....uh, crap, I forgot the word I wanted........discovered? on a regular basis.
+are new AED's being .....uh, crap, I forgot the word I wanted........discovered? on a regular basis.
 And I do believe that there is one that is meant to only be taken once a day...........don't quote me on that, but I think there is now.......I believe it's about 3 years off from coming out on the regular market, but I might be wrong........I can't remember where I would have read that......

 Some are talking about them even being distributed via a patch system.
 That could be interesting.....